PoststresSQL/graphql-react-event-booking/README.md

 So Far, to get started you can run:

 - Clone the Repository
-- `$npm i` to install dependencies
+- `$ npm i` to install dependencies
-- `npm start` to run the start script which uses nodemon to start the express server
+- `$ npm start` to run the start script which uses nodemon to start the express server